fifonik/FFMetrics/README.md

 ## Limitations
 - No MSE.
 No libvmaf's PSNR & SSIM (ffmpeg can calculate PSNR & SSIM in two different ways and values that you can get using different methods are not exactly the same)
-- You need to be very careful and supply files with the same colour range.
+- You have to be careful and supply video files in the same colour range or with correct meta with the colour range.
 Otherwise ffmpeg.exe could make incorrect transformation and give you too low results ([more details](https://www.vegascreativesoftware.info/us/forum/magicyuv-2-20-released--117638/?page=3#ca772279)).
 I'm planning to improve the program to prevent/minimize this happen.